yellcorp/dupescan/readme.rst

                         Replace duplicate files with hard links, using sets found in the report at PATH.
 File marks are ignored - all filenames are preserved.
-  -n, --dry-run         Used in combination with -x/--delete.
-List actions
+  -n, --dry-run         Used in combination with -x/--delete or -c/--coalesce.
-                        that --delete would perform without actually doing them.
+                        List actions that those options would perform without actually doing them.
   --max-memory SIZE     Specifies the maximum amount of memory to use when
                         comparing a set of potentially duplicate files.
 This option accepts a byte count.
 The default is 268435456.